Iowa Supreme Court sides with GOP over absentee ballot forms

 Pate instructed county elections commissioners in July that all absentee ballot request forms they mailed to voters must be blank in order to ensure uniformity statewide.

 Auditors in three counties defied Pate’s guidance and mailed forms to thousands of voters with their names, addresses, dates of birth and voter pin numbers already filled in.
+Voters just had to review, sign and return the forms, which the three auditors said were intended to make voting by mail as easy as possible during the coronavirus pandemic.

 The Trump campaign and GOP groups filed lawsuits to invalidate those forms, saying auditors overstepped their authority.
 Two judges in three separate cases agreed, invalidating about 70,000 applications that had been returned by voters and issuing injunctions blocking the counties from processing any others.
 Affected individuals had to fill out new blank applications to request absentee ballots or vote another way.